Intel sees 2020 revenue above estimates as chip demand recovers

 Excluding items, the company earned $1.52 per share, above estimates of $1.25.

-Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis in San Francisco; Editing by Maju Samuel
+Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis in San Francisco; Editing by Maju Samuel and Marguerita Choy